MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 Defender for Servers provides two plans.

-- **Plan 1** provides endpoint detection and response features based on Microsoft Defender for Endpoint integration with Defender for Servers.
+- **Plan 1** provides vulnerability management, and endpoint detection and response (EDR) features based on integration of Microsoft Defender for Endpoint and Microsoft Defender Vulnerability Management integration with Defender for Servers.
-- **Plan 2** provides the same features, along with addition vulnerability assessment and response capabilities, agentless vulnerabilities scanning, cloud-native protection features and threat protection, and more.
+- **Plan 2** provides the same features, along with addition capabilities, including agentless vulnerabilities scanning, cloud-native protection features, and premium Defender Vulnerability Management features.

 > [!NOTE]